 Following this, she takes a back seat for most of the proceedings, appearing occasionally during large battles but doing nothing of note.
 The series finale hints that she and Superboy may reconcile.

-Miss Martian will be a playable character in Young Justice: Legacy
+Miss Martian is a playable character in Young Justice: Legacy video game which came out in 2013.